colbyn/colbyn/README.md

 Also, as every Haskell zealot knows all too well when it comes to research: **avoid success at all costs!** Or in other words don't chase success.
 (Although this remark may also just be cope in the Haskell community.)

+**Note:** **with regard to source code ownership rights, such can be negotiated.**

+> I usually standardize on rust because it’s the lowest common denominator solution in a multitude of respects, for instance I can compile rust for a multitude of platforms, along with great community support for a multitude of use cases.
+In general, rust isn’t perfect but it’s works.
+Unless there’s a strong justification elsewhere, such as if I’m doing native UI work for which idiomatic Swift is preferred unless there’s a strong justification for rust as a cross platform app logic layer.

 ---

 **Regarding my past research:**